usefulmana/IoT---Assignment-I---Green-House-Monitor/README.md

 - Fill the appropriate information in database.py
 - To receive notification, get your API key from [Pushbullet](https://www.pushbullet.com/) and fill in the appropriate info in notification.py
+- Go to your local folder, and create a setup.json file that follows the below format and fill the missing information:
+    ````
+    {
+  "database_name": "your database name",
+  "host": "your_host(usually localhost)",
+  "user": "your username",
+  "password": "your password",
+  "API_KEY": "pushbullet api key"}
+    ````

 To run the program, simply run scheduler.py which will run the programs in a predetermined schedule.
 Or you can just run each file individually.
 Three executable files are: